mendix/cf-mendix-buildpack/README.md

     cf bind-service <YOUR_APP> <SERVICE_NAME>

-Note that not all database service set a `DATABASE_URL` value.
-If this is not done automatically you need to set this variable manually using the details included in the service, as the buildpack will look for this variable for the database connection string.
+Note that not all databases are automatically picked up by the buildpack.
+If `cf push` returns an error like `Could not parse database credentials`, you need to set the `DATABASE_URL` variable manually using the details included in the service.

 Now we need to push the application once more.

     cf push <YOUR_APP> -b https://github.com/mendix/cf-mendix-buildpack -p <YOUR_MDA>.mda

-You can now log in to your application with the specified password.
+You can now log in to your application with the configured admin password.

 ### Configuring Constants